Small business payroll guide for Canadian employers

 FAQs on small business payroll

-Here are answers to common questions small business owners have about payroll.
+Here are answers to frequently asked questions small business owners have about payroll in Canada.

 How do I run payroll for my small business in Canada?

 Register for a CRA payroll account and collect employee information, including SIN and TD1 forms.
-Calculate pay and deductions each period, then pay your employees.
-Remit deductions to the CRA and file required reports like T4 slips annually.
+Calculate pay and deductions each period, pay your employees, remit deductions to the CRA, and file T4 slips annually.

 Do I need payroll software or can I use spreadsheets?

-Use payroll software rather than spreadsheets.
-Software automates calculations, reduces errors, and creates records the CRA accepts.
+Payroll software is strongly recommended because it automates calculations, reduces errors, and creates records the CRA accepts.
 Spreadsheets require manual calculations and often aren't accepted as official payroll records.

 How much does payroll cost for a small business?

 Payroll software typically costs $20 to $50 per month plus $4 to $10 per employee.
-Full-service payroll providers charge more but handle all tasks for you.
-Accountants often bundle payroll with other services.
+Full-service providers charge more but handle everything, and accountants often bundle payroll with other services.

 What happens if I make a mistake on payroll?

-You can usually correct minor errors in the next pay period.
-Serious mistakes like misclassifying employees or missing remittance deadlines can result in CRA penalties, back payments, and interest charges.
-However, the CRA has taxpayer relief provisions that may waive penalties and interest in circumstances beyond your control.
-Good systems and professional support help prevent costly errors.
+Minor errors can usually be corrected in the next pay period.
+Serious mistakes can trigger CRA penalties and interest, though taxpayer relief provisions may waive penalties in circumstances beyond your control.

 Disclaimer